More information about prolapsed discs

 A prolapsed disc will often occur in the lumbar spine, located in the lower back.
 This is because the lumbar spine undergoes more stress and compression than any other section of the spine.
 The lumbar spine is responsible for supporting the weight of the body.
 Over time, as weight gain occurs, the vertebrae in the lumbar spine can begin to compress the disc between each set of vertebrae.
 With enough compression, a disc can become prolapsed and impact a nerve in the spinal canal, causing you to experience pain.

-- Four Tips for Playing Sports with a Prolapsed Disc
+- Yoga for a Prolapsed Disc

 - What Are Exercises to Avoid for Prolapsed Disc Treatment?

 - Four Tips for Living with a Prolapsed Disc

 - Five Things that Can Happen Without Prolapsed Disc Treatment

 - What Can Be Done for a Prolapsed Disc?